lvllvl/SLAM/README.md

-# SLAM
+# SLAM - Segmentation U-Net
 _________________________________

-Implementation of SLAM using dash cam footage
+Implementation of SLAM using sementation

-### TODO:

-- [ ] Research slam algo
-- [ ] Research optical flow algo --> implement algo
-- [ ] Create a plan to incorporate this in to something visual: e.g., android app, gifs, idk